preflighttech/preflight-tables/README.md

-minViewportWidth | No | If viewport width is below this amount, hide column (a plus button will display to show hidden columns) search | No | Set to false to exclude content from search in Simple table (has no effect in Gql) value | No | Function to set value to something different that object[key], particularly for searching and sorting in Simple tables.
+minViewportWidth | No | If viewport width is below this amount, hide column (a plus button will display to show hidden columns) search | No | Set to false to exclude content from search in Simple table (has no effect in Gql) value | No | Function to set value to something different that object[key], particularly for searching and sorting in Simple tables. hidden | No | Set to true to not display column.

 Sample column definition with all options: